Adelanto, California: History

+The area was originally inhabited by the Serrano Native American tribe.

 Adelanto was founded in 1915 by E. H. Richardson, the inventor of what became the Hotpoint electric iron.
 He sold his patent and purchased land for $75,000.
 He had planned to develop one of the first planned communities in Southern California.

 The name Adelanto means 'progress' or 'advance' in Spanish, and was first given to the post office that was established on the site in 1917.

-Richardson subdivided his land into one-acre plots, which he hoped to sell to veterans with respiratory ailments suffered during World War I. He also hoped to build a respiratory hospital.
-Richardson never fully realized his dream, but his planning laid the foundation for the present day City of Adelanto.

 Acres of deciduous fruit trees once grew in the city, which became known in the state for its fresh fruit and cider.
 The orchards thrived until the Great Depression, when they were replaced by poultry ranches.
 As the wartime emergency developed early in 1941, the Victorville Army Air Field was established with land within the Adelanto sphere of influence.
-In September 1950, the air field was named George Air Force Base in honor of the late Brigadier General Harold H. George.
+In September 1950, the airfield was named George Air Force Base in honor of the late Brigadier General Harold H. George.

-Adelanto continued as a "community services district" until 1970, when the city incorporated, and Adelanto became San Bernardino County's then smallest city.
+Adelanto continued as a "community services district" until 1970 when the city incorporated, and Adelanto became San Bernardino County's then smallest city.
 The city became a charter city in November 1992.

 Adelanto had a card room called the Hi Desert Casino which operated from 1975 to 1997.
 The casino was located across from city hall at the corner of Air Expressway and U.S. Highway 395.
 It boasted a fine restaurant and bar and people came from all over San Bernardino County to play cards.

-The city has experienced rapid population growth since the 1990s, thanks to it's very affordable home prices compared to Los Angeles.
-An abundance of flat, undeveloped land in close proximity to State and Interstate Highways has made the city popular among working and middle class residents desiring large homes on spacious lots for an affordable price.

 During the 2000s United States housing bubble, many large suburban subdivisions were built in the southern portion of the city, along Highway 18.
-Like neighboring Victorville, Adelanto suffered severely from the collapse of real estate values after the 2007–2008 financial crisis.
+Like neighboring Victorville, Adelanto suffered severely from the collapse of real estate values after the 2008 financial crisis.
 While most of California has seen property values rise to historic highs, much of the Victor Valley region has yet to recover to the 2006 peak.
 However, in the years since the COVID-19 pandemic there has been a resurgence in suburban and exurban housing demand.
 Formerly affordable areas in the Inland Empire have become increasingly expensive, and the region has experienced a major boom in logistics and industrial development.
 As a result, residents and businesses seeking affordable properties have been increasingly looking further north along Interstate 15 and into Victorville and Adelanto.